 The operation of the Reformation was to introduce a statement of individual faith, and to break off, generally, all without the limits of the Roman Empire, from the immediate power of Rome and Popery.
 It in no way separated the church from the world, but the contrary; and, while it changed the relations, left the principle of the structure just where it was.
-The King&#8217;s Arms took the place, in the rood-loft, of the image of Christ.
+The King's Arms took the place, in the rood-loft, of the image of Christ.
 Christ and His Spirit ruled in neither case, save in honour.
 I verily believe, that the principle of a clergyman, as it is part and parcel of the structure of Popery, will reintroduce the power of Popery as far as the name of religion remains; for as it hangs on the doctrine and principle of succession, not on the presence of the Spirit, there is no ground on which a Protestant minister, as a clergyman, can prove his title, which does not validate the title of the Pope and his followers more even than his own.
 His happening to have right doctrine does not make him a clergyman; his having false doctrine does not make him not one.
 The layman or dissenting minister, who holds the same doctrinal truth, is not a clergyman.
 The popish priest, who conforms to the Church of England, is not ordained to become so: he has that already which makes him a clergyman.
-Nay, in point of fact, the truth was not preached in the Church of England for the greater period of its distinct existence; and in the *vast* majority of instances the clergy still do not preach the truth; and the rest of the body would not allow them to be *Christians at all.*
+Nay, in point of fact, the truth was not preached in the Church of England for the greater period of its distinct existence; and in the *vast* majority of instances the clergy still do not preach the truth; and the rest of the body would not allow them to be *Christians at all*.

 Is it not manifest that the term clergyman, of such amazing